catjacks38/ImageSteganography/README.md

 Linux: `./ImageSteganography --method autoDecode --input <the path to the input image you want to decode> <path to decoded output without the file extension>`

 If this method returns the error, "Input image has corrupted or non-existent metadata to be auto decoded.", the "autoDecode" method will not work.
 Try the other methods.

+### If the image uses the "discordEncode" method:
+Open the image in the Discord image previewer.

 ### If the image uses the "append" method:
 Open the image in a zip extractor, and extract the contents.
 Any zip extractor should work.
 I used 7-Zip while testing this method.